Tunem/Tunem/README.md

-Hi, I’m @Tunem and I study in Karelia University of Applied of Sciences
+Hi, I’m @Tunem and I graduated from Karelia University of Applied of Sciences
 - I’m interested in video games and how to create them
-- In my studies I'm focusing on game and software development
+- In my studies I focused on game and software development
-- I’m currently learning also digital drawing

 <!---
 Tunem/Tunem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.